For the Evangelists by the Evangelists

 - Minimum 2 people needed to cart equipment from the car to the site.

-- Not recommended for women to go on the street alone for security reasons (homeless/drunk people).
+- It’s not recommended for women to go on the street alone for security reasons (homeless/drunk people).

 - Play Audio message so it can be heard, but isn’t offensively loud.

-- Volunteers who hand out books need to have a knowledge of the books they are handing out, or at least a good overview (see 2.3).
+- Volunteers who hand out books need to have a knowledge of the books they are handing out, or at least a good overview (see section 2.4 Knowledge of Material).

 4. Book Distribution